skandarchahbouni/grocery_shop_backend/README.md

 # Grocery Shop Application 🛒🌿

-A comprehensive backend service for a grocery shop application, built using express js (node js framework).
+A comprehensive backend service for a grocery shop application, built using express js and mysql.
 The project structure includes:

 - **config/**: Configuration files for the application.
 - **controllers/**: Logic for handling requests related to products, orders, and customers.